anonymokata/0D76033C-1DE0-46AC-AB34-2563E013DDDD/README.md

 6. git

 ## Development Notes
-The boiler plate for this project was based on the Autotools example found on the [Check Tutorial](https://libcheck.github.io/check/doc/check_html/check_3.html#Setting-Up-the-Money-Build-Using-CMake).
+The boiler plate for this project was originally based on the Autotools example found on the [Check Tutorial](https://libcheck.github.io/check/doc/check_html/check_3.html#Setting-Up-the-Money-Build-Using-CMake).

+The latest version in master is now using the standard GNU make for all of the build / test operations.

 If you can find a real use for this code base it's licensed under the MIT License.